fuenfundachtzig/SixPieces/README.md

 It is written in [TypeScript](https://www.typescriptlang.org/).
 Its graphical user interface is rendered in 3-D using [`babylon.js`](https://www.babylonjs.com/) with HTML5 and WebGL.
 It uses [`boardgame.io`](https://boardgame.io/), an open-source engine for turn-based games, to synchronize the game state between server and clients.
 Most of the coding was done end of 2020 to be able to play Qwirkle online.
 (There is another free implementation called [Pont](https://github.com/mkeeter/pont) by Matthew Keeter.)

+There currently is no AI, i.e. the game can only be played human vs. human.

 ## Start playing
 [A demo server is running here.](https://zwo.uber.space/SixPieces/) Read below how to setup and play the game.